 Outreach workers aim to remove attendance obstacles?

-Thompson and White stressed the outreach program is focused on more than just admonishing students and families for bad attendance.
+Thompson and Wright stressed the outreach program is focused on more than just admonishing students and families for bad attendance.
 The outreach workers said their goal is to communicate with students and problem solve whatever obstacles are in their way to attending class.

 This means that sometimes outreach workers will rouse students out of bed in the morning, give them rides to school or appointments, connect families with local resources and deliver modems to households that lack internet.
 Thompson said the program delivered between 500-600 modems last year.

 “There's been a couple families I've built up really good trust with this year that they'll shoot me a text first saying, 'Hey my student is really struggling this morning.
 Any chance you can call me right now, and I'll get them on the phone?' " Thompson said.

 “We really want the community to trust in what we are doing through these calls. ...
 We're calling because we want to help and we will want to help your student and your family make school as enjoyable and as simple as possible.”

 Wright said the outreach program also tries to communicate to parents the correlation between school attendance and school performance.

 “We're trying our best to work with parents and stress the significance of being at school everyday and having regular attendance habits and the connection between poor attendance and poor academic gains,” Wright said.